FAQ

 Can I use my own embedding model?

-npx aide-memory config set embeddings.provider ollama
+aide-memory config embeddings.backend ollama

-npx aide-memory config set embeddings.model mistral
+aide-memory config embeddings.model nomic-embed-text

 What if I delete .aide/memories/?